Derrick Jones Jr.: Portland Trail Blazers (2020–2021)

-Chicago Bulls (2021–present)
+Chicago Bulls (2021–2023)

 On August 28, 2021, Jones was acquired, alongside a first and a second round pick, by the Chicago Bulls in a three-team sign-and-trade also involving the Cleveland Cavaliers.
-On January 12, 2022, during a 112–138 loss to the Brooklyn Nets, Jones suffered a right knee injury.
+On January 12, 2022, during a 112–138 loss to the Brooklyn Nets, he suffered a right knee injury.
 The next day, the Bulls announced that he had a bone bruise and would miss at least 4-to-6 weeks, although the timetable was later upgraded to 2-to-4 weeks.
-On January 26, the Bulls announced that Jones had fractured his right index finger during a workout and would miss an additional 6-to-8 weeks.
+On January 25, the Bulls announced that Jones had fractured his right index finger during a workout and would miss an additional 6-to-8 weeks.
 On the same day, however, he was upgraded to a timetable of 1-to-2 weeks in order to determine if he could play with a splint.

 On July 6, 2022, Jones re-signed with the Bulls on a two-year, $6.6 million contract.

+On June 21, 2023, Jones declined his $3.36 million player option to become a free agent.

+Dallas Mavericks (2023–2024)

+On August 18, 2023, Jones signed with the Dallas Mavericks.
+He made his debut for the Mavericks on October 25, 2023, in a 126–119 win over the San Antonio Spurs.
+Jones' time with the Mavericks marked a significant chapter in his career.
+Although initially coming off the bench, he earned a spot in the starting lineup later in the season due to his elite defensive play and impact on the court.
+During the playoffs, Jones' defense, athleticism and hustle were instrumental in several critical games, where his shot-blocking, perimeter defense and rebounding helped the Mavericks reach the NBA Finals.
+During this run, he primarily guarded the opposing team's best player, including Paul George, Shai Gilgeous-Alexander, and Anthony Edwards.
+Jones continued to improve his offensive game as well, showing flashes of increased confidence with his outside shot and becoming a reliable cutter to the basket.
+His presence helped solidify the Mavericks' rotation, and this season is considered the most impactful stretch of his NBA career.
+He helped the Mavericks reach the NBA Finals, but they lost to the Boston Celtics in five games.

+Los Angeles Clippers (2024–present)

+On July 10, 2024, Jones signed with the Los Angeles Clippers.